CoffeeAfterWakingUp/diploma/README.md

 The goal of our project is to create a convenient CRM platform for everyone.

 * What are the problems it will solve?
-Our project automates the work with the client.
+Our project will automate the customer - client relationship, developes small-medium bussinesses into new level.

 * How will it streamline or improve the current process or facilitate a new process?
 All information will be contained in one platform.
 This is convenient for both the customer and the client.